Construction Defect Lawyer in Boulder, CO

 Boulder isn't just another real estate market—it's a complex, regulated, and highly individualized place to own a home.
 At Hollington Law Firm:

-• We understand Boulder’s building codes, green construction standards, and historic district rules that complicate claims.
+We understand Boulder's unique requirements: building codes, green construction standards, and historic district rules that complicate claims

-• We’ve handled cases involving custom homes, hillside builds, and high-end sustainable construction.
+We have relevant experience: We've handled cases involving custom homes, hillside builds, and high-end sustainable construction

-• We represent homeowners—never builders or insurers—giving you an advocate focused solely on your interests.
+We represent homeowners exclusively: never builders or insurers—giving you an advocate focused solely on your interests

-• You’ll work directly with Super Lawyers-rated attorney W. Neal Hollington, not a junior associate or case manager.
+You work directly with experience: Super Lawyers-rated attorney W. Neal Hollington, not a junior associate or case manager

 Steps to Take If You Suspect a Construction Defect in Boulder